 Above anything else, scientific writing has to be precise and accurate.
 But it’s not an easy task to write precisely about complex topics.
-Here, you will find a general strategy how you can achieve precision in your writing, and 12 concrete tips how to avoid ambiguity and increase clarity & accuracy of your scientific texts.
+Here, you will find a general strategy how you can achieve precision in your writing, and 12 concrete tips how to avoid ambiguity and increase clarity and accuracy of your scientific texts.

 Scientific writing is technical in its nature, so its main property should be precision and accuracy.
-We need to convey our findings clearly and accurately, so that our readers — mostly our fellow researchers — can understand *exactly* what we did & found out, and what the findings mean.
+We need to convey our findings clearly and accurately, so that our readers — mostly our fellow researchers — can understand *exactly* what we did and found out, and what the findings mean.

 However, writing precisely and without ambiguity about complex topics is not easy.
 We might struggle to put our thoughts on paper and to find the right words for the ideas we have in our head.